mconfalonieri/external-dns-hetzner-webhook/README.tmpl.md

 of DNS records to an external DNS provider such as this one.
 This webhook allows you to manage your Hetzner domains inside your kubernetes cluster.

-This webhook supports both the old DNS API and the new Cloud DNS interface.
+> [!IMPORTANT]
+> Support for the legacy DNS system was discontinued by Hetzner.
+> For this reason the legacy DNS provider was removed from the sources in
+> **v1.0.0**, and the Cloud provider is now the default and only supported one.
+>

 > [!TIP]
 > If you are upgrading from previous versions please read the